ghaskins99/2501-Final-Project/README.md

 Project Members

-	Graydon Haskins
+	Graydon Haskins - 101080221
-	Kevin Cheng
+	Kevin Cheng - 100997440

 Completed Elements

 	Agents move across the map using A*.
-Multiple enemies spawn at random locations on the edge of the map and move towards the center of the map on a path planned using A*.
+Multiple enemies spawn at random locations on the map and move towards a random destination on a path planned using A*.
 After reaching the center, the enemies begin to wander around the map.

 	Towers shoot at enemies.
 The program starts with a single tower that will aim and shoot at one of the enemies on